-She cofounded EnviroMedia in 1997, with the company’s first project being to help launch the first America Recycles Day.
-She led the Don’t Mess with Texas campaign to victory in the America’s Favorite Slogan Competition, beating Nike’s “Just Do It” and “Got Milk?"
+After co-founding EnviroMedia in 1997, our company’s first project was to help launch the first America Recycles Day, which today is administered by Keep America Beautiful.
+We led the Don’t Mess with Texas campaign to victory in the America’s Favorite Slogan Competition, beating Nike’s “Just Do It” and “Got Milk?"

-She has written about social issues and business change, reporting from Standing Rock, the Women's March in DC, the steps of the Texas Capitol as the bathroom bill was being debated, the FTC as new "Green Guides" and health marketing claims were being reviewed, the Rio+20 United Nations Sustainable Development Conference, and five UN Climate Change conferences (Bali, Indonesia; Poznań, Poland; Copenhagen, Denmark; Cancún, Mexico; and Durbin, South Africa).
+I’ve written about social issues and business change, reporting from Standing Rock, the Women's March in DC, the steps of the Texas Capitol as the bathroom bill was being debated, the FTC as new "Green Guides" and health marketing claims were being reviewed, the Rio+20 United Nations Sustainable Development Conference, and five UN Climate Change conferences (Bali, Indonesia; Poznań, Poland; Copenhagen, Denmark; Cancún, Mexico; and Durbin, South Africa).

 I’m a speaker at water, energy, solid waste, health and advertising conferences, and a regular guest lecturer at the University of Texas College of Communications.